 Jump to topic

-Dental erosion, also referred to as enamel erosion, occurs when acidic substances wear away tooth enamel.
-In short, it is a chemical process that results in the loss of dental tissue.
-This process does not involve bacteria.
+Dental erosion, also called enamel erosion or tooth erosion, occurs when acidic substances wear away your enamel (tooth surface).
+It is a chemical process that results in the loss of dental tissue.
+Enamel erosion does not involve bacteria.

 The number of people affected by dental erosion differs between locations, countries, and age groups.
 However, the prevalence rate of the disease is highest in adolescents between 9 and 11 years of age (11 to 100 percent).